dragonflydb/documentation/docs/command-reference/sorted-sets/bzpopmax.md

 ## Parameter Explanations

 - `key`: One or more keys, each representing a sorted set.
 - `timeout`: The maximum number of seconds to wait if all the provided sorted sets are empty.
-A `0` timeout means no block, and negative timeouts will cause indefinite blocking.
+A `0` timeout means to block indefinitely until an element is available to pop.

 ## Return Values

 The command returns a three-element array containing:

 - The name of the sorted set that the element was popped from.
-- The highest score element.
+- The element with the highest score.
 - The score itself.

 If the timeout expires without any elements to pop, `nil` is returned.